 Close with the Lord's Prayer, a General Thanksgiving and shared Grace.✞

 How do you share your Christian faith with other people in school at work or home?
 How did I share my Christian faith with others this last week?
-I am reminded of that wonderful verse from Philemon 6, "As you share your faith with others, I pray that they may come to know all the blessings Christ has given us."
+I am reminded of that beautiful verse from Philemon 6, "As you share your faith with others, I pray that they may come to know all the blessings Christ has given us."
 (CEV version) How have I helped others see the amazing grace of Jesus this last week?
-Very often we feel ill-prepared for the task but note how Saint Paul expresses it in 1 Corinthians 2.1-5, "And so it was with me, brothers and sisters.
+We often feel ill-prepared for the task but note how Saint Paul expresses it in 1 Corinthians 2.1-5, "And so it was with me, brothers and sisters.
 When I came to you, I did not come with eloquence or human wisdom as I proclaimed to you the testimony about God.
 For I resolved to know nothing while I was with you except Jesus Christ and him crucified.
 I came to you in weakness with great fear and trembling.
-My message and my preaching were not with wise and persuasive words, but with a demonstration of the Spirit's power so that your faith might not rest on human wisdom, but on God’s power."
+My message and my preaching were not with wise and persuasive words, but with a demonstration of the Spirit's power so that your faith might not rest on human wisdom but God's power."
 How do I share my faith?
 What opportunities do I have for ministry?
 God equips those sharing their faith.
-Matthew 28:19 explains in Jesus' own words, "Therefore go and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit, and teaching them to obey everything I have commanded you.
+Matthew 28.19 explains in Jesus' own words, "Therefore go and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age."
 How have I grown this week?
-We are now children of the Highest God as in John 1.12, "Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God."
-The people of God in the Household of Faith may join together in a short Morning Prayer at the beginning of each day.
+We are now children of the Highest God.
+John 1.12, reads, "Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God."
+The people of God may join in a short Morning Prayer at the beginning of each new day.
 The following is a shortened form of Morning Prayer using elements of the traditional Anglican office by The Rev Canon John Hill, in "All Our Days 2002" used by permission.✞

 "Lord, open our lips,